 License – 80% will be paid upon provision of the Terminology Server and user licenses.
-An additional 20% will be paid upon completion of the local implementation and one month after successful "go live", as approved by the IMH.
+An additional 20% will be paid upon completion of the local implementation and one month after successful "go live", as approved by the Ministry.

 Project Implementation – payment schedule for the initial setup and configuration of the TS according to local implementation requirements, as well as any future development or implementation processes will be as following: